 There's no dedicated companion app for these headphones.
 Unlike some higher-end Sony headphones, these aren't compatible with the Sony | Headphones Connect app, which is a shame.

 The Bluetooth connectivity of these headphones is good.
-They support NFC pairing, which makes it easier to connect them to a NFC-enabled device, and their latency on both Android an iOS is decent.
-Unlike the JBL Tune 510BT Wireless, however, they can't be paired with two devices at the same time, so you can't stream music from your phone while remaining connected to your computer.
-In addition, they likely will have too much of a delay for watching videos or gaming.
+They support NFC pairing, making it easier to connect them to an NFC-enabled device, and their latency on iOS is decent.
+Unlike the JBL Tune 510BT Wireless, however, you can't pair them with two devices at the same time, so you can't stream music from your phone while remaining connected to your computer.
+In addition, their latency on PCs and Android devices is quite high, and you may notice syncing issues between your audio and visuals.
+That said, some apps and devices compensate for latency differently, so your real-work experience may vary.

 The Sony WH-CH510 are Bluetooth-only headphones.